BenjaRoh/hugoacademic/content/home/research.md

 *Honorable Mention, 2023 Reinhard Bendix Student Paper Award from the ASA Comparative-Historical Sociology Section*

    {{< spoiler text="Abstract" >}}
-Scholars of large bureaucracies, whether public or private, have long understood that getting a job involves both the person striving to be chosen as well as the organization making the choice.
+*Scholars of large bureaucracies, whether public or private, have long understood that getting a job involves both the person striving to be chosen as well as the organization making the choice.
 While extant work focuses on interindividual comparisons between job-seekers, we formulate a complementary account that views mobility from the perspective of the organization and directs attention to the organizational strategies behind personnel management.
 We apply this account to a study of the strategies governing career advancement in the Chinese party-state.
 Drawing on a novel dataset of more than 2,500 inter-organizational transfers derived from the CVs of more than 5,000 political elites, we find that elites whose transfers are embedded in long vacancy chains have more successful careers than those whose transfers occur in isolation.
 This career boost happens after their involvement in vacancy chains and is stronger for younger elites than for older ones.
 These findings are consistent with a strategy of organizational sponsorship whereby the CCP strategically moves promising young officials through positions to groom them for future leadership roles.
-Sponsorship becomes more important over time and can be seen as the CCP’s attempt to counter the increasing decentralization of the Chinese state during the reform period.
+Sponsorship becomes more important over time and can be seen as the CCP’s attempt to counter the increasing decentralization of the Chinese state during the reform period.*
 {{< /spoiler >}}

 <br/>

-## Political Discourse in the Weimar Republic
+## POLITICAL DISCOURSE IN THE WEIMAR REPUBLIC
-Together with John Levi Martin (University of Chicago), Farah Aly (University of Mannheim), and the University of Mannheim Library I am currently in the process of digitizing the protocols of the German *Reichstag* during the Weimarer Republic.
-The goal is to use these data to study parliamentary discourse in the Weimar Republic using NLP tools.
+Together with John Levi Martin (University of Chicago), Farah Aly (University of Mannheim), and the University of Mannheim Library I have just finished digitizing the protocols of the German *Reichstag* during the Weimarer Republic.
+Using NLP tools, this project will examine parliamentary discourse in the Weimar Republic.

 <br/>

-## Political Discourse in Renaissance Florence
+## POLITICAL DISCOURSE IN RENAISSANCE FLORENCE

 [**Political Discussion and Debate in Narrative Time: The Florentine Consulte e Pratiche, 1376-1378** (with John F. Padgett, Katalin Prajda, and Jonathan Schoots).
 2020. *Poetics* 78.](https://doi.org/10.1016/j.poetic.2019.101377)